-Whenever the project orientations are specified using a *.prj file, SURE automatically extracts the coordinate system information and uses it for the project.
+Whenever the project orientations are specified using a *.prj file or *.gori files, SURE automatically extracts the coordinate system information and uses it for the project.
 The file coordinate_system.wkt found within the project directory stores the specified WKT string.

 The export of Cesium, SLPK, lod_dae, and lod_obj meshes requires a non-local coordinate system.
 The lod_dae and lod_obj mesh export formats additionally require the "EPSG" field to be within the "PROJCS" field of the WKT string.

 Specification of a non-local coordinate system is also required when a LiDAR Trajectory file is given, as part of LiDAR data complementing the Images input.

 This file must refer to the input coordinate system, in which the images orientation is.
 SURE does not convert results to new coordinate systems.